click to return to Shaker Square Home page

 Stroll the Square, shop and dine here.
 You'll enjoy the feeling of neighborhood — a welcome change from impersonal, "big box" shopping.

 Shaker Square is in Cleveland Ward 4.
 Shaker Heights begins more than a quarter-mile east of the Square.
 The Square and many streets around it are in the Shaker Heights School District because of an agreement made in 1912.
+That also puts it in the Shaker Heights Library and Recreation District.

-It is up the hill from University Circle and the Cleveland Clinic, and only 12 minutes from downtown on the two Rapid Transit lines that stop at the Square.
+It is up the hill from University Circle and the Cleveland Clinic, and only 16 minutes from downtown on the two Rapid Transit lines that stop at the Square.

 The Square was built in 1927-29 by the Van Sweringens, the brothers who developed Shaker Heights.
-The oldest shopping district in Ohio and the second oldest in the nation, it was listed in the National Register of Historic Places in 1976.
+The oldest shopping district in Ohio and the third oldest in the nation, it was listed in the National Register of Historic Places in 1976.

 Time to re-envision Shaker Square